 When candle making, you may have some questions such as, can you mix two essential oils, how much fragrance should you use so that the smell is just right- not too strong and not too light, among other questions.
 This step-by-step tutorial will show you how easy it is to make your candles and enjoy the fragrance.

 First, you will need to have all the materials assembled so that when you start the process, you will not have to stop halfway to grab something missing.
-The list of items you will need include:
+The list of items you will need includes:

 - The essential oils that you will use